 This savings account puts your money to work and offers these benefits:

-- A 0.50% non-promotional interest rate that beats what many of the big banks are offering
+- A high non-promotional interest rate that beats what many of the big banks are offering

 - Quick and easy access to your funds when you need it

-- No-fee account with unlimited free deposits and withdrawals
+- A no-fee account with unlimited free deposits and withdrawals

 - Your savings balance can lower the investment fees you pay for portfolio management